CarrieForle/really-optimized-english/layout/ahk/readme.md

 `Xarty.ahk` does not have extend layers or any other fancy stuff.<br>
 `Xarty-with-extend.ahk` implements 3 extend layers and compose.
 [Check the Wiki on GitHub for details](https://github.com/CarrieForle/xarty/wiki/Xarty-with-AHK)
+`Xarty-extend-variation.ahk` is `Xarty-with-extend.ahk` with different implentation of extend layer switching.
+In hopes of ceasing the random lagspike and CPU-spike.